-When a couple is considering divorce, there are usually a series of decisions which have to be made to ensure that the divorce process goes as smoothly as it can.
+When a couple is considering divorce, there are usually a series of decisions that have to be made to ensure that the divorce process goes as smoothly as it can.
 Most often than not, divorcing couples are advised to seek the counsel of divorce attorney Scottsdale AZ to ensure that the case and individuals involved remain on the right side of the law.

 If the separating couple comes to an agreement before trial with regards to the various decisions which have to be made in line for the divorce case to sail through, then this type of divorce can be regarded as an uncontested divorce.

-On the other hand, if one or more of the issues to be deliberated upon ends in a deadlock, with either or both parties failing to reach an agreement before trail, then, it becomes as a contested divorce.
+On the other hand, if one or more of the issues to be deliberated upon ends in a deadlock, with either or both parties failing to reach an agreement before trial, then, it becomes a contested divorce.
 Make no mistake however, a divorce case can start off being uncontested and later end up being contested due to a wide variety of reasons which may have affected the decision of one or both parties involved.

-In some case, the couple may find themselves disagreeing over the demand for the divorce itself.
+In some cases, the couple may find themselves disagreeing over the demand for the divorce itself.
 In the event of a contested divorce, the judge will not require that the couple stay married if one of the parties seeks to challenge the grounds upon which the divorce case in itself was filed.

 With some states having the no-fault divorce, which means there needs to be no reason for one or both parties to seek a divorce, it is only a matter of time before either or both parties get divorced.
 However, in such cases as this, one party may make the process longer by failing to agree on some fundamental issues which can help speed up the process.